Spanarchian/API_BDD/README.md

 # API_BDD

-## Creating  a BDD framework for validating the hibh level actions of APIs
+## Creating  a BDD framework for validating the high level actions of APIs

 ### Overview

+### Execution Process